xrdocs/design/_blogs/2022-1001-ron-openconfig.md

 The Frequency, Line Rate, and Operational Mode are required components.
 The Transmit Power is optional, a default power will be used based on the operational mode if none is supplied.

+### Operational Mode Details
+It's worth expanding on the role of the "Operational Mode" used in provisioning the transceivers.

 # OpenConfig